-The following rules apply by default to all official tournaments.
+The following rules apply by default to all official and unofficial CFP tournaments.
 Some specific tournaments and events may use different rules - please make sure to closely read the event's description for such changes.
+All rules are subject to change.

 Universal rules

-🟥 Playing on someone else's account or pretending to be someone else is not allowed.
+π₯ Playing on someone else's account or pretending to be someone else (impersonation) is not allowed.

 Whoever was best ranked in the previous round gets priority over the choice of skin.
 Tie-break rules in place for the previous round apply.
 Does not apply to finals if they are anonymous, nor to the first tournament match (coin toss if needed).